Suffering from Agent Orange Exposure?

 A Vietnam Veteran Founded Our Law Firm

-Our law firm’s founder, John S. Berry Sr., is a Vietnam veteran.
-He got involved in veterans disability benefits law when he began working with fellow Vietnam veterans who suffered from PTSD.
-His son, John S. Berry Jr., is a former Army Ranger who deployed to Bosnia for Operation Joint Forge and served as a company commander in Iraq during Operation Iraqi Freedom.
-Our legal team features many other attorneys with military backgrounds including Navy, Air Force and Marines.
+Our law firm’s founder, John S. Berry Sr., is a Vietnam Veteran.
+He got involved in Veterans disability benefits law when he began working with fellow Vietnam Veterans who suffered from PTSD.
+His son, John S. Berry , is a former Army Ranger who deployed to Bosnia for Operation Joint Forge and served as a company commander in Iraq during Operation Iraqi Freedom.
+Our legal team features many other attorneys with military backgrounds including Navy, Air Force, and Marines.

-We have helped thousands of veterans to obtain the disability benefits they earned through their service and sacrifice.
-We know the way forward.
-We can guide your claim through the VA appeals process efficiently and effectively and seek the full benefit you deserve.
+We have helped thousands of Veterans obtain the disability benefits they earned through their service and sacrifice.
+We know what you deserve.
+We can guide your claim through the VA appeals process efficiently and effectively and seek the full VA health care benefits you deserve.
 Contact us today to discuss your case.

 Our Lawyers Can Help with Your Agent Orange Disability Claim

-Agent Orange VA benefits claims can be highly complex.
-Veterans often find it difficult to wade through the process and overcome obstacles to get the benefits they deserve.
+VA disability benefits for Agent Orange exposure claims can be highly complex.
+Veterans often find it difficult to wade through the process and overcome obstacles to get the benefits they need and deserve.

-However, at Berry Law Firm, our attorneys deal with the complexity of VA claims every day.
+However, at Berry Law, our attorneys deal with the complexity of VA claims every day.
 We know the way forward.

 Let us review your Agent Orange claim for you today.
 We will seek any money you are due.
 We will not charge you a fee unless we obtain the benefits you earned.